RiotGamesMinions/motherbrain/OPERATORS_GUIDE.md

-MotherBrain is a tool used to orchestrate clusters of nodes.
+motherbrain is a tool used to orchestrate clusters of nodes.

-MotherBrain does this through plugins provided by cookbooks that are stored on the Chef Server.
+motherbrain does this through plugins provided by cookbooks that are stored on the Chef Server.

 These plugins define commands that control various services and other configurations on the servers.

 Plugins are collections of components which contain groups which are collections of nodes.

-A **plugin** is a part of a cookbook that provides information to MotherBrain to give the ability to orchestrate an environment.
+A **plugin** is a part of a cookbook that provides information to motherbrain to give the ability to orchestrate an environment.

 A **component** is a part of a plugin that defines details about a service or part of a service that is running as part of the application that the cookbook deploys.